tidymodels/tidymodels.org-legacy/content/learn/develop/broom/index.markdown

 * `glance()` reports information about the entire model
 * `augment()` adds information about observations to a dataset

-Each of the three verbs above are _generic_, in that they do not actually define a procedure to tidy a given model object, but instead redirect to the relevant _method_ implemented to tidy a specific type of model object.
-The package provides tidier methods for model objects from over 100 modeling packages and nearly all of the model objects in the stats package that comes with base R. However, for maintainability purposes, the broom package authors now ask that requests for new tidier methods be first directed to the parent package (i.e. the package that supplies the model object) rather than to broom.
+Each of the three verbs above are _generic_, in that they do not define a procedure to tidy a given model object, but instead redirect to the relevant _method_ implemented to tidy a specific type of model object.
+The broom package provides tidier methods for model objects from over 100 modeling packages along with nearly all of the model objects in the stats package that comes with base R. However, for maintainability purposes, the broom package authors now ask that requests for new tidier methods be first directed to the parent package (i.e. the package that supplies the model object) rather than to broom.
 Tidiers will generally only be integrated into broom in the case that the requester has already asked the maintainers of the model-owning package to implement tidiers in the parent package.

-As a result, we'd like to make implementing external tidier methods as painless as possible.
-The general process for doing so is as follows:
+We'd like to make implementing external tidier methods as painless as possible.
+The general process for doing so is:

 * re-export the tidier generics
 * implement tidying methods